 Why Are Foundation Plantings Important?

-Foundation plantings are the plants closest to your home.
+Foundation plantings are the plant’s closest to your home.
 Their job?
 To enhance your home, soften its hard edges, make it more welcoming and tie it to the surrounding landscape.

 Unfortunately, too many homeowners leave this important job to a sad row of scraggly evergreens.
 They just can’t pull it off.

 The good news?
-Here in New York and Connecticut, there are great options abound for pretty, hardworking foundation plants.
+Here in New York and Connecticut, there are great options abound for pretty, house foundation plants.
 But don’t completely ditch the evergreens — they offer great year-round interest.
 You’ll want to mix in deciduous shrubs, ornamental grasses and perennials, too.

-A foundation planting staple, boxwood is great for creating formal accents or hedging.
+Boxwood is a foundation planting staple, boxwood is great for creating formal accents or hedging.
 ‘Newport Blue’ is an elegant shrub with frosty blue new growth.
 Korean boxwood is faster growing than typical English varieties, stays compact and low growing, reaching about 2 feet tall.